-- b.
-Each selling company (on behalf of ANOVE) committed to send timely reminder of refuge obligations at the planting season (e.g. e-postcard by SMS to mobile phones) to farmers in their database located in MON 810 growing areas (see Appendix 9.3). - c.
-Sales and marketing teams of ANOVE members were encouraged to include IRM requirements in farmer meetings, farmer talks, fairs, exhibitions, etc. As in the previous seasons, summary slide decks, roll up, posters and other communication materials highlighting the farmers obligations were made available and each company committed to widely use it (see Appendix 9.4 and 9.5). - d.
-Posters reminding the obligation to plant a refuge distributed among seed distributors and point of sales (see Appendix 9.4). - e.
-Communication plan for cooperatives, small points of sales and farmers: Trained ANOVE inspectors completed 105 interviews to cooperatives and point of sales at planting time in all the in MON 810 growing areas.
+- a.
+Advertisement about refuge compliance, articles and references to the TUG were published in key agricultural magazines (see example in Appendix 9.1.).
+Information about IRM was also posted in ANOVE website, blog and actively distributed by campaigns in social media targeting planting dates. - b.
+Each selling company (on behalf of ANOVE) committed to send timely reminder of refuge obligations at the planting season (e.g. e-postcard by SMS to mobile phones) to farmers in their database located in MON 810 growing areas (see Appendix 9.2). - c.
+Sales and marketing teams of ANOVE members were encouraged to include IRM requirements in farmer meetings, farmer talks, fairs, exhibitions, etc. As in the previous seasons, summary slide decks, roll up, posters and other communication materials highlighting the farmers obligations were made available and each company committed to widely use it (see Appendix 9.3 and 9.4). - d.
+Posters reminding the obligation to plant a refuge distributed among seed distributors and point of sales (see Appendix 9.3). - e.
+Communication plan for cooperatives, small points of sales and farmers: Trained ANOVE inspectors completed 98 interviews to cooperatives and point of sales at planting time in all the in MON 810 growing areas.
 The objectives were to check the degree of information and availability of materials, training or complement the information available by seed distributors, as needed offer materials and in the end, ensure that farmers are well informed on refuge implementation when buying MON 810 seeds.
-98% of the interviewed entities (most of them marketing MON 810 varieties but also conventional maize varieties) considered that farmers in their area are well informed.
+The 100% of the interviewed entities (most of them marketing MON 810 varieties but also conventional maize varieties) considered that farmers in their area are well informed.
 In general, all the entities expressed their willingness to support the dissemination of communication materials about refuges and contribute to a sustainable use of the technology.
-ANOVE also continued with an extensive campaign in social media encouraging ag stakeholders to further communicate on the correct use of the technology and the implementation of refuges (see Appendix 9.2). - 3) As in previous seasons, ANOVE working group of Bt maize continue encouraging authorities in Spain to endorse the IRM plan and refuge obligations in their own communication and education streams.
+ANOVE also continued with an extensive campaign in social media encouraging ag stakeholders to further communicate on the correct use of the technology and the implementation of refuges (see Appendix 9.1). - 3) As in previous seasons, ANOVE working group of Bt maize continue encouraging authorities in Spain to endorse the IRM plan and refuge obligations in their own communication and education streams.
 Copies of the IRM materials are sent every season to regional and national authorities to wider distribute among the agricultural networks and some regional authorities have added them in their technical bulletins and/or other communication materials19.

-Both Bayer's survey as well as the independent survey in Portugal by the local authorities further demonstrate the effectiveness of the education program to raise awareness on refuge implementation (Section 3.2.1.1 of this report).
-100% of farmers interviewed acknowledged they have been informed about the good agricultural practices applicable to MON 810.
+Both Bayer's survey as well as the independent survey in Portugal by the local authorities further demonstrate the effectiveness of the education program to maintain awareness on refuge implementation (Section 3.2.1.1 of this report).
+As reported in Appendix 1, 100% of farmers interviewed acknowledged they have been informed about the good agricultural practices applicable to MON 810.
 Users have received information through the Technical User Guides (TUG) attached to the seed bags and went through mandatory training sessions.
 It demonstrates a high level of commitment with these requirements from both seed companies and farmers.